mwmlln/shinju_select/README.md

   9. Profile page

-      All registered user can open this page to update their delivery information.
+      All registered users can open this page to update their delivery information.
-      Order summary can be reviewed here and open the order detail page by using the link from this page.
+      Order summary can be reviewed here and  can open the order detail page by using the link from this page.
-      Also purchased product history is located at the end of the page where users have a link to create a review of their purchase.
+      Also, purchased product history is located at the end of the page where users have a link to create a review of their purchase.

   10. Review Page